 He returned his clippers to her nape and made a second pass.
 With this pass, not only did he feel the ponytail give a bit more, but he also began to notice Linda’s scalp emerging, covered in the shortest fuzz as the hair being severed from her head was lifted away.
-By the time he finished running the clippers up the back of her head, a clear expanse of milky white skin, just barely camouflaged by the grey-studded brown stubble he was leaving behind.
+By the time he finished running the clippers up the back of her head, a clear expanse of milky white skin was exposed to the world for the first time, just barely camouflaged by the grey-studded brown stubble he was leaving behind.

 Bill began to work the area around Linda’s right ear next.
 It was obvious now to the three observers in the room just how much damage he was doing with the humming device in his hand.
 A few longer hairs that had clearly escaped from the ponytail were still attached to Linda’s head.
 Never mind, Bill told himself.
 He’d get them on his second pass.
 Or maybe he’d make Martha finish the job for him.

 Linda sat serenely as years’ worth of care and growth were separated from her head in mere seconds.
 She should be upset, she knew.
 She loved her hair.
 Martha loved her hair.
 But then so did Bill so perhaps this is what needed to happen.
 A complete purging of the past.
 Suddenly she felt a gust of air on the right side of her skull.
 She had never felt anything like it before.
 She looked to Martha and shot her a reassuring smile, Martha was staring, transfixed, her eyes still filled with tears, as the angry blades sliced through her lover’s strands like a hot knife through butter.